The Federation of State Beef Councils

 Giving Structure to a Voice

-The group in 2009 created, and the Federation Board approved, the Federation’s Statement of Beliefs, which stress the importance of an effective state/national checkoff partnership and recognize producer control of checkoff dollars through the state beef councils, which are the foundation of the checkoff.
+The group in 2009 created, and the Federation Board approved, the Federation’s Statement of Beliefs, which stresses the importance of an effective state/national checkoff partnership and recognizes producer control of checkoff dollars through the state beef councils, which are the foundation of the checkoff.
 These Beliefs were reaffirmed by the Federation Board in February, 2013.